 The peak age is 2 - 3 years.

 Frequently these tumors present with a distended painless abdomen and they are often very large at presentation.
 Sometimes they present with hematuria, abdominal pain or hypertension.

 Smaller tumors are found during sonographic screening in children with syndromes which predispose to nephroblastoma, like Beckwith-Wiedemann syndrome and Denys-Drash syndrome (see the webpage on renal tumors in children).

 Bilateral nephroblastomas are often syndrome related.

-The lungs are the most frequent site of metastasis.
-Liver and bone metastasis are rare.
+The lungs are the most frequent site of metastases.
+Liver and bone metastases are rare.

 In the US, the kidney is primarily resected, followed by chemotherapy (Children’s Oncology Group, COG approach).

-Interestingly, the results of both treatment regimens are about equal.
+The results of both treatment regimens are about the same.